-Support vector machine (SVM) is a powerful classification algorithm that searches a boundary called a hyperplane separates classifies which and leukemia data into AML and ALL.
+Support vector machine (SVM) is a powerful classification algorithm that searches a boundary called a hyperplane which separates and classifies leukemia data into AML and ALL.
 The main purpose of the SVM is to search the hyperplane with the maximum margin that provides the maximum separation between AML and ALL.
-In many real-world applications, the relationships nonlinear and the classes are not linearly separable, and SVM can map the feature space to higher dimensions using a kernel trick, which may result relationships.
+In many real-world applications, the relationships nonlinear and the classes are not linearly separable, and SVM can map the feature space to higher dimensions using a kernel which trick, may result in relationships.
 Thus similar classes can be separated linearly (18).